 The global fee for obstetric care includes your routine prenatal office visits, uncomplicated delivery, and postpartum visit.
 In addition, there are fees for routine lab work, sonograms, high risk pregnancy, special lab work, circumcision, emergency room visits, cord blood collection, and cesarean sections.
 This is explained in detail at the time of your initial obstetrical visit and you will have ample opportunity to ask the benefit coordinator questions.

-We deliver exclusively at Medical City Dallas at the new Women’s Hospital as mentioned previously.
-The new Medical City Women’s Hospital offers spacious private rooms, on-demand complimentary room service by City Gourmet, an infant security system, and a Level 4 NICU.
-There is also an option to reserve a Luxury Suite, if you desire.
+We deliver exclusively at Medical City Dallas at the new Women’s Hospital as mentioned previously, which has a Maternal Level IV designation as well as a Level IV NICU.
+The new Medical City Women’s Hospital offers spacious private rooms, on-demand complimentary room service by City Gourmet, and an infant security system.
+There is an option to reserve a Luxury Suite, if you desire, at check in on the day of your arrival to L&D.

 Below you will find a list of common questions asked by our maternity patients.
 Click on the question to reveal the answer.
 If you find that your question is not addressed below, please contact us and we’ll do our best to get back with you promptly!